allingeek/tar-deinterlace-extract/README.md

 ## Notes

-1. tar-deinterlace-extract appends file chunks in the order they are encountered in the archive.
+1. tar-demux appends file chunks in the order they are encountered in the archive.
-2. tar-deinterlace-extract will append contents of the archive to existing files on disk.
+2. tar-demux will append contents of the archive to existing files on disk.
-3. tar-deinterlace-extract writes nothing to STDOUT (terminates a pipeline).
+3. tar-demux writes nothing to STDOUT (terminates a pipeline).

 ## Todos